 Abby Moser, Senior Instructor

-Abby will be working for a couple of weeks in January while she is on winter break from MIT!
+Abby will be working some evenings this summer after her internship days at Lockheed!
 Stop by and say hi!
 Hi, my name is Abby!
-I recently graduated from D'Evelyn Jr/Sr High School and have been an instructor at Mathnasium of Littleton for over two years.
+I just completed my freshman year at MIT.
+I have been an instructor at Mathnasium of Littleton for over two years.
 I am the first student from D'Evelyn to attend MIT and will be pursuing a degree in Biomedical Engineering.
 I am doing my second internship at Lockheed Martin this summer and I love math!
 It has always been my favorite subject and I want to minor in math.
 I was born in Colorado and have lived here my whole life.
 I have been playing volleyball since 7th grade, both at school and on a club team.
 I also play tennis and ski in my free time.
 I love dogs.
 My family has two Lab mixes named Clyde and Otis.
-I also have a younger brother, Joe, who started working at Mathnasium this past spring.
+I also have a younger brother, Joe, who started working at Mathnasium last spring.
 I love kids and math both so I really look forward each day to sharing my love of math at Mathnasium!

 Favorite Number: The same as Mr. Fleck's for the same reason!